-Parkinson's disease (PD) is a neurodegenerative disease involving a progressive depletion of dopaminergic neurons in the basal ganglia, particularly the substantia nigra.
-PD usually manifests at approximately 60 years of age.
-Although PD is considered an idiopathic disease, genetic factors seem to play a role in about 10–15% of cases and, accordingly, familial clustering has been observed.
-The typical clinical picture seen in PD is called parkinsonism and features the classical cardinal symptom of bradykinesia along with resting tremor and/or rigidity.
-Postural instability is another frequent finding.
-While PD is the main cause, parkinsonism may also result from other factors, e.g., medication (secondary parkinsonism).
-Atypical parkinsonism may appear similar to PD, but often features additional or atypical symptoms.
-To date, there is no cure for PD.
-Symptomatic treatment includes physical therapy and, depending on patient age and individual symptoms, various medications (e.g., levodopa, dopamine agonists).
-In specific cases, deep brain stimulation (DBS) surgery may be beneficial.
+Parkinson disease (PD) is a neurodegenerative condition that involves the progressive depletion of dopaminergic neurons in the basal ganglia, particularly the substantia nigra.
+The disease most commonly manifests at approx. 60 years of age.
+PD is predominantly considered an idiopathic disease but genetic factors play a role in approx. 10–15% of cases and, accordingly, familial clustering has been observed.
+A core clinical feature of PD is parkinsonism, a syndrome that comprises bradykinesia along with resting tremor and/or rigidity.
+Postural instability is a common finding in later stages of PD.
+Parkinsonism that results from medication, intoxication, or traumatic brain injury is referred to as secondary parkinsonism.
+Parkinsonism due to neurodegenerative disorders other than PD is called atypical parkinsonism and manifests with features that are not characteristic of PD, such as vertical gaze palsy in progressive supranuclear palsy and apraxia and agnosia in corticobasal degeneration.
+The diagnosis is clinical; diagnostic testing may be considered to rule out alternative diagnoses.
+There is currently no cure for PD.
+Symptomatic treatment includes physical therapy and, depending on patient factors and individual symptoms, certain medications (e.g., levodopa, dopamine agonists).
+Deep brain stimulation surgery may be beneficial in specific cases.

 - Risk factors

 Epidemiological data refers to the US, unless otherwise specified.

 - Contributing genetic factors include: